sawyer-greaves/lab-wiki-test/necessary_skills/Using_Git_with_SSH.md

    ```

 5. Since the Git hosting service uses the email on each commit to determine which
-   user to associate with the commit, you'll want to make sure the `user.email` Git
+   account to associate with the commit, you'll want to make sure the `user.email` Git
    configuration variable is set correctly for each repository:
    ```
    cd mainuser-repository